Materials-Consortia/schemas/releases/v1.2.0/v1.2/properties/optimade/common/chemical_symbol.md

 - Must be one of the following:

     - a valid chemical-element symbol, or
     - the special value `"X"` to represent a non-chemical element.

 **Examples:**

-- `He`
+- `"He"`
-- `X`
+- `"X"`

 **Formats:** [[JSON](chemical_symbol.json)] [[MD](chemical_symbol.md)]